smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/MasterJobs/Viewing-And-Updating-Master-Jobs/Viewing-And-Updating-Expression-Dependencies.md

-- When the panel contains defined properties, a blue circular indicator containing a number (![Job Properties     Indicator](../../../../../../Resources/Images/SM/Daily-Job-Definition-Properties-Indicator.png "Job Properties Indicator")) will appear to the right of the panel name to indicate the number of tags that have been defined.
+- When the panel contains defined properties, a blue circular indicator containing a number (![Job Properties     Indicator](../../../../../../Resources/Images/SM/Daily-Job-Definition-Properties-Indicator.png "Job Properties Indicator")) will appear to the right of the panel name to indicate the number of properties that have been defined.

 ## Adding or Updating Expression Dependencies